probablypenera007/ats-challenge/docs/SETUP.md

 API Errors: Check if your OpenAI key or MongoDB URI is missing.
 Build Errors: Confirm Node.js version and dependencies are installed correctly.
 404 or Crashes: Check console logs and backend routes.

+8. Running Tests
+This project uses Jest and React Testing Library for unit tests to run tests: npm run test